 Porsche Taycan review - Interior, design and technology

-Stunning good looks and an impressive, tech-laden interior
+Porsche has created an all-electric sports car with stunning good looks and an impressive, tech-laden interior

 The Taycan is squat and wide, with the lowest centre of gravity of any Porsche currently on sale.
 This is needed to counter the effects of the heavy weight it must carry around.